The Latest: Last Camp Minden defendant to plead guilty

 4:30 p.m.

-The last defendant's lawyer says he expects his client to plead guilty in a case involving a huge explosion at a site owned by the Louisiana National Guard.
+The lawyer for the last defendant in a case involving a huge explosion at Louisiana National Guard-owned site says he expects his client to plead guilty.

 Donald Hathaway says he can't say more until after William Terry Wright's change-of-plea hearing, scheduled for 3 p.m.
 CDT Thursday.